neondatabase/website/content/guides/document-store.md

 ## Insert and retrieve JSONB data

-Next, run the following SQL to insert 2 new rows into the `documents` table.
-These rows will have `data` columns with slightly different properties: the first row has a `steps` property, and the second row has a nested object property `author`.
+Run the following SQL to insert two new rows into the `documents` table.
+These rows will have `data` columns with slightly different properties: the first row has a `steps` property, and the second row has a nested object property, `author`.

 ```sql
 INSERT INTO documents (data)